Sale Save 50% | Power your business with QuickBooks Claim nowBuy now

 Payroll

-This type of work agreement is increasingly common across Australia.
-Casual employment can be helpful to those looking to work around other commitments due to the potential flexibility or those looking for short-term, temporary employment.
+In Australia, this type of work agreement has become increasingly common.
+Casual employment can be helpful for those who need to work around other commitments, or for people looking for short-term, temporary employment.

 What Is A Casual Employee?

-Suppose a person accepts a job offer from an employer knowing that there is no solid advance commitment to continued work with a set shift pattern.
-In that case, the law considers that person a casual employee.
+Suppose a person accepts a job offer from an employer, knowing there is no guarantee of continued work with a set shift pattern.
+In this case, the law considers that person a casual employee.

-4 factors determine whether an employer’s offer includes a no firm advance commitment:
+Four factors determine whether an employer’s offer includes a No Firm Advance Commitment:

-1. The employer and employee both have a choice whether to offer and turn down shifts respectively.
+• The employer and employee both have a choice whether to offer and turn down shifts respectively

-2. The employer offers an employee work only when the business is in need.
+• The employer offers an employee work only when the business is in need

-4. The employer pays the employee a higher pay rate for being a casual employee, or a specific pay rate usually designated to casual employees.
+• The employer pays the employee a higher pay rate for being a casual employee, or a specific pay rate usually designated to casual employees

 A casual employee may become permanent if the employer and the employee acknowledge the employee has worked shifts on a regular and systematic basis for at least 26 weeks.
 Both parties agree to a change in categorisation to part-time or full-time.
 This transition is called ‘casual conversion’.